apache/hudi/website/releases/older-releases.md

 0.12.3 should have the [fix](https://github.com/apache/hudi/pull/8079).
 Until we have a 0.12.3 release, we recommend you to disable metadata table
 (`hoodie.metadata.enable=false`) to mitigate the issue.

+We also discovered a regression for Flink streaming writer with the hive meta sync which is introduced by HUDI-3730, the refactoring to `HiveSyncConfig` causes the Hive `Resources` config objects leaking, which finally leads to an OOM exception for the JobManager if the streaming job runs continuously for weeks.
+0.12.3 should have the [fix](https://github.com/apache/hudi/pull/8050).
+Until we have a 0.12.3 release, we recommend you to cherry-pick the fix to local if hive meta sync is required.

 Sorry about the inconvenience caused.

 ## Raw Release Notes